 - Autonomous trucks have begun to appear on the road with Uber’s Otto.
 We expect their use to increase substantially over the next 5-10 years.
 Self-driving taxis are being tested by GM/Lyft and many people are asking regulatory questions about this new technology.

 - The aggregation of data from several different sources into one system or application is happening and is referred to as “Big Data.”

 - Cloud-based systems and applications with a specific job to do have been increasing.
 It was mentioned at the supply chain summit that 3PLs can work to work these systems into an integrated interface for greater internal and commercial value.

 - 3PL businesses are now bearing greater technology risk than shippers.

 International Transportation Management (ITM)

-Domestic Warehousing and Transportation Management
+The Management of Domestic Warehousing and Transportation

-- eCommerce is driving growth.
+- eCommerce is pushing growth.

 - Omni-channel fulfillment methods continue to be popular.

 - The growth of warehousing varies by region and ranges from flat to doubles digits.